 - 1. All non-residential areas and residential units must have their own separate heating and air conditioning systems. - 2.
 Through the wall HVAC units are prohibited in all but Studio, Efficiency and SRO units.
 They are allowed in laundry rooms and management offices where provided. - 3.
-HVAC systems, including the air handler and line sets, must be rated at 14.5 SEER or greater and properly sized for the unit.
+HVAC systems, including the air handler and line sets, must be rated at 13 SEER, 7.7 HSPF or greater and properly sized for the unit.
 All HVAC systems must use 410A refrigerant instead of R-22. - 4.
 Connections in duct system must be sealed with mastic and fiberglass mesh. - 5.
 All openings in duct work at registers and grills must be covered after installation to keep out debris during construction. - 6.
 Fresh air returns must be a minimum of 12" above the floor. - 7.
 Electric mechanical condensate pumps are not allowed. - 8.
 Supply ducts in unconditioned attics must be insulated with an R-8 or greater value. - 9.
-Range hoods and micro-hoods must be vented to the exterior of the building with hard duct, using the shortest possible run.
+Range hoods and micro-hoods must be vented to the exterior of the building with hard duct, using the shortest possible run. - 10.
+All hub drains serving HVAC condensate lines must be piped to the outside.
+Piping to the sanitary sewer is not allowed unless a primed p-trap is installed.